-Meet ups for Laurel Ridge are at 5 pm on location off Wigwam Road.
+Meetups for Laurel Ridge are at 5 pm on location off Wigwam Road.
 This allows me the opportunity to get to know your current skill level.
 The workshops run just past sunset which is a full 3 hours.
-Workshops are first come, first serve!
-If this workshop interest you, please CONTACT me any time.
+I highly recommend booking your workshop in advance.
+If this workshop interest you, please CONTACT me anytime.

 Sunsets and reflections like this are common around 8:05 pm during the Daffodil Festival at Laurel Ridge ~ Litchfield CT.